iechevarria/bradfield-csi/2-binary-representations-of-data/answers.md

 ## 2.5

-Can detect overflow by checking if the summands have the same most significant bit if it then differs from the sum's most significant bit.
+Can detect overflow by checking that only either carry out or carry in occurs, but not simultaneously

 ## 3.1

+This is big-endian

+# TODO

 ## 3.2